Dandush03/Microvers-RoR-Capstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone who's code was used
 - Special to Gregoire Vella for his [Awesome](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details) Design
-- Thanks to Microverse for it Support!
+- Thanks to Microverse for its Support!
 - Special thanks to learnenought.com

 ---

 ## Future Release

-- Direct messagues between people.
+- Direct messages between people.
 - Direct tweets between people.
 - Upgrade password security.
 - Ruby update to 3.0 from 2.6